SemyonDyachenko/Faton-Engine/README.md

 #MY_OWN_GAME

-IT's My Game Engine written in C++, and used SFM or OPENGL (while SFML) like GRAPHICS API.
+IT's My Game Engine who, I write now  in C++, and used SFM or OPENGL (while SFML) like GRAPHICS API.